mahabhu/CSE471_assignment/review2.md

 ## Strengths of the Blog

 ### **1. Accessible Introduction to Complex Topics**
-The blog does a commendable job of breaking down a highly technical subject into digestible segments.
-It begins with an overview of the challenges Transformers face in graph representation and introduces Graphormer as a solution, making it easy for readers to follow the progression.
+This blog effectively breaks down a complex topic into simple terms.
+It starts by explaining the motivation behind Graphormer, highlighting the challenges Transformers face in graph representation, and then presents Graphormer as the solution.
+It further provides a brief overview of Graphormer, explores structural encoding, and explains the implementation details.

 ### **2. Clear Explanation of Core Innovations**

-The blog succinctly covers Graphormer’s key contributions, such as:
+The blog provides a concise overview of Graphormer’s key contributions, including:
-- **Centrality Encoding:** Highlighting node importance.
+- **Centrality Encoding:** Highlighting the significance of individual nodes.
 - **Spatial Encoding:** Capturing relationships through shortest path distances.
-- **Edge Encoding:** Incorporating edge-specific features.
+- **Edge Encoding:** Incorporating edge-specific features to improve graph representation.

 These are explained with clarity, making the blog effective for readers with a moderate understanding of the subject.